tingeber/tin.fyi/_drafts/take-back-control.md

 ## We have to take back control

 It doesn’t have to be this way.
 We can demand control.
 But first we have to understand we lost it.
 We have to start understanding that there’s a veil of algorithmic mystery inches from our eyes.
 We have become used to relying on the perceived credibility of algorithmically-driven platforms to provide fact-checked and truthful information.
 Well now at least it’s clear nothing of the sort is actually happening.

+### Give money to journalists

+Powerful people controlling means of communication is a phenomenon as old as humanity.

 - Give money to journalists
 - Demand quality